 New year, new you!
 With 2017 at our finger tips, now’s the time to start implementing small changes, ie easily duplicatable habits of successful women and men, to yield big results.
 I’m not talking about a laundry list of resolutions to start and give up by February; I’m talking about moderate lifestyle tweaks that’ll positively affect your personal and professional lives, as well as your health and wellness.
 If all 35 are intimidating at once, that’s totally okay!
 I’m starting with the first 3-4 habits of successful women per month and growing from there.
 I encourage y’all to do the same!

 1. Wake up at the same time every day.

 Why does it matter to wake up at the same time every day?
 VeryWell.com explains, “Think of your wake time as the anchor to your day.
 Our bodies follow a circadian rhythm and this relies on consistency.
 There are many things that you do at about the same time every day, not the least of which is sleep.
 Anchoring your wake time in place is a cue to your body about when you should be awake and when you should be asleep.”

 It’s important to take time out to calm your mind every day.
 Breathe in and out, clear your mind of your thoughts, and just be present.
-Download a useful meditation app to start with guided meditations and then graduate to whatever works for you.
+Download a useful meditation app like Headspace or Buddhify (check out a full list of the best meditation apps for 2016 from Heathline) to start with guided meditations and then graduate to whatever works for you.

 3. Drink clean water.